StanleyDike/vprofile/README.md

 # Vprofile

-Automating Deployment of java web application and services using vagrant
+Automating deployment of java web application and services using vagrant provisioning.

 # Services